-Trading fees can kick in when you’re buying and selling shares of stock, mutual funds or other investments.
+Trading fees from a brokerage can kick in when you’re buying and selling shares of stock, mutual funds or other investments.
 That’s true whether you’re trading in an online brokerage account or through a traditional full-service broker.
 Every broker is different when it comes to what fees they charge to trade and how much you’ll pay.
-Being aware of trading costs is important for managing returns in your portfolio, as excessive fees can seriously cut into your returns.
-Here’s what you need to know about trading fees and how to minimize them.
+Being aware of trading costs is important for managing returns in your portfolio, as excessive fees can seriously cut into what you profit.
+You can work with a financial advisor to find a balance between the right brokerage and how much you’ll be charged in fees.

 What Are Trading Fees and How Much Are They?